Attenborough's Wild Isles shows us our own 'spectacular' nature

 The show's producers said Sir David had agreed to narrate Wild Isles from the start and was later approached about presenting it, because of his rare perspective on how the British countryside has changed during his lifetime of almost a century.

-Series producer, Alistair Fothergill, who has worked with David Attenborough for 35 years, wanted to call attention to the UK's internationally important wildlife and habitats, from seabirds to chalk streams.
+Series producer, Alistair Fothergill, who has worked with David Attenborough for 35 years, wanted to call attention to internationally important wildlife and habitats on our own islands, from seabirds to chalk streams.

 "We are globally important for nature - and I don't think many people in Britain appreciate that," he said.